Williams beaten in thriller on Wimbledon return

 Willed on by a fervent crowd, Williams answered questions over her fitness with a dynamic display that put her two points from a win before Tan edged it.

-The question she will surely now face is 'was this her last Wimbledon'?
+The burning question now is surely 'was this her last Wimbledon'?

+"That's a question I can't answer," she told a news conference.
+"I don't know.

 It is almost a year to the day since Williams limped tearfully off Centre Court after slipping and hurting her right ankle in her first-round match against Aliaksandra Sasnovich.